#LetsTalkSecurity: What Could Possibly Go Wrong?

 Tash Norris: [00:03:12] No, yeah.
 Purely digital, all digital.
 So we've got a US, Australia and then UK digital shopfront.

-Rik Ferguson: [00:03:20] So you're one of those organisations, I don't know if this is a trend micro expression, or if it's a wider industry expression.
+Rik Ferguson: [00:03:20] So you're one of those organizations, I don't know if this is a trend micro expression, or if it's a wider industry expression.
 I've been inside the trend bubble for so long.
-It's difficult to know where something came from, but we would call an organisation like Moonpig born in the cloud.
+It's difficult to know where something came from, but we would call an organization like Moonpig born in the cloud.
 Is that fair?

 Rik Ferguson: [00:03:50] And how did you get to where you are now?
 I mean, head of cyber security isn't your first role at Moonpig?
 I think memory serves me correctly and it's also, obviously not your first role in information security.
 So how did you end up where you are?